wilsonsilva/memoria/README.md

 [![Dependency Status](https://gemnasium.com/wilsonsilva/memoria.svg)](https://gemnasium.com/wilsonsilva/memoria)
 [![security](https://hakiri.io/github/wilsonsilva/memoria/master.svg)](https://hakiri.io/github/wilsonsilva/memoria/master)

 Asserts the result of a given test by generating a rendered representation of its output.
-Inspired by Jest.
+Inspired by Jest and VCR.

 The first time your test is run, a representation of your expected output is saved to a file.
 The next time you run the same test, a diff runs between a new and the previously stored snapshot.
-If there are no differences the test passes, otherwise the test fails and the resulting diff is returned.
+If there are no differences the test passes, otherwise the test fails and the resulting diff is displayed.

 ## Installation